Alisson Becker: 2021–2023: Domestic cup double

-On 4 August 2021, prior to the beginning of the 2021–22 Premier League season, Alisson signed a new contract extension to stay with Liverpool until the summer of 2027.
+On 4 August 2021, prior to the start of the 2021–22 Premier League season, Alisson signed a new contract extension to stay with Liverpool until the summer of 2027.
 On 15 May 2022, Alisson won the FA Cup with Liverpool, defeating rivals Chelsea 6–5 on penalties in the final.
 Alisson saved a penalty from Mason Mount, allowing Liverpool's Kostas Tsimikas to score the winning penalty in the shoot-out.
 Moreover, Alisson earned a runners-up medal in the Champions League as Liverpool lost 1–0 to Real Madrid in the final.
 Liverpool narrowly missed out on the chance to achieve a historic quadruple, coming second in the Premier League and the 2021–22 UEFA Champions League but winning both the EFL Cup and the FA Cup.

 On 16 October 2022, Alisson assisted Mohamed Salah for a late winning goal in Liverpool's 1–0 win over rivals Manchester City in the Premier League.
-Alisson became the goalkeeper with the most goal contributions in Premier League history, with 3 assists and 1 goal for Liverpool.
+Having already assisted Salah in February of the same year against Norwich City, Alisson became the goalkeeper with the most goal contributions in Premier League history, with 1 goal and 3 assists for Liverpool.
 Three days later, on 19 October, Alisson saved a penalty from Jarrod Bowen as Liverpool beat West Ham United 1–0 in the Premier League.
 Alisson was named Liverpool's Player of the Month for October 2022.
 Alisson reached 100 clean sheets for Liverpool on 6 May 2023 in a 1–0 victory against Brentford.
 At the end of the 2022–23 season, Liverpool narrowly missed out on UEFA Champions League qualification.
 Despite this, Alisson was widely praised as one of the best performers in the Premier League that season.

-Alisson during the open-top bus parade after Liverpool won its 2nd Premier League title in 2025.